shenwei356/unikmer/README.md

 Evert Kmer (k <= 32) is encoded into `uint64`,
-and Kmers are stored in builtin `map` in RAM, no probabilistic data structures are used (I've tested and abandon them).
+and Kmers are stored in builtin `map` in RAM, no probabilistic data structures are used (I've tested and abandoned them).

 ## The package